Tag Archive: The Priory Investigates…

 ST ANDREW’S CHURCH: BISHOP AUCKLAND: St Andrew’s Church is fine Grade One listed building; a living church carrying on the long tradition of proclaiming the gospel to folks of each and every generation.
 St Andrews is cruciform in shape and is said to be the largest parish church in the Diocese of Durham.
 It is believed that the current church is the third to occupy this site.
 The first dated from 650AD, and the second 1100AD, housing monks expelled from Durham.
 This present church was built almost seven hundred and fifty years ago, in around 1274AD as a Collegiate Church, with a dean, twelve canons and the same number of vicars.

 St Andrew’s church hides a great and wondrous surprise; a very ancient ‘Celtic’ cross; far the oldest in this country in fact, the origins of which go back to ancient Sumeria.
-It is situated under the tower at the west of the nave and incorparated into it are, what is said to be, large fragments of Saxon stonework.
+It is situated under the tower at the west of the nave and incorporated into it are, what is said to be, large fragments of Saxon stonework.
 The carvings on the cross depict tales of Nergal and the underworld, the ouroborous, the archer and mythical beasts, including the Bennu Bird.
 The ‘so called’ human figures carved on the cross with very long fingers, bear a remarkable resemblance to bodily remains recently discovered.

-Martin who let us into the church was very interested and soaked up all Alek had to share.
+Martin who let us into the church was very interested and soaked up all Karl had to share.
 See the churches own interpretaion on the cross here:- “While it was difficult to discover much about the church or the real origins of the Celtic Cross from the internet , i did find this description (click on the link below) which was about as detailed as i could get.
 Meanwhile please enjoy my own selection of photos below.
 As with most of these sacred objects from the past, the cross did emanate an amazing ‘energy’ and one could not help being drawn towards it”

 Click to access cross.pdf